 - This medicine may be habit-forming with long-term use.

 - Do not change the dose or stop this medicine (clobazam tablets).
 This could cause seizures.
 Talk with your doctor.

 - Do not stop taking this medicine (clobazam tablets) all of a sudden without calling your doctor.
 You may have a greater risk of signs of withdrawal.
 If you need to stop this medicine (clobazam tablets), you will want to slowly stop it as ordered by your doctor.

-- Avoid driving and doing other tasks or actions that call for you to be alert or have clear eyesight until you see how this medicine (clobazam tablets) affects you.
+- Avoid driving and doing other tasks or actions that call for you to be alert until you see how this medicine (clobazam tablets) affects you.